 Can mining secure BTC?

-The process of mining is foundational in creating a secure network, by stopping individuals from earning payments by attempting to make changes in the blockchain ledger.
+The process of Bitcoin mining is foundational in creating a secure network, by stopping individuals from earning payments by attempting to make changes in the blockchain ledger.
 It also stops individuals from undoing already sealed transactions, if there were someone trying to reverse their transaction.
 The proof of work concept of blockchain demonstrates an effective way to stop individuals defrauding others.

 How to begin mining BTC?